 Don’t disturb wildlife (especially sea turtles or nesting birds)

-These small gestures help you enjoy your stay while respecting the natural and cultural heritage of the UAE.
+These small gestures help you enjoy your stay while respecting the UAE’s natural and cultural heritage.

 Also Read: Khalifa Park: Abu Dhabi, How to Reach, Ticket Price, Library